 As this decade ends, we must keep our eye on the next-gen of technology.
 Each of these five tech sectors is in their infancy and are nowhere near their true potential.
 Take a moment to examine the trends that will be shaping and evolving our world for years to come.

 The next generation of mobile internet connectivity is 5G, with speeds ten times faster than the previous generation (4G).
 The new speed times are technically still experimental, we are still experiencing sustainable downloadable speeds of over 1 Gbps (on an extremely early version of 5G and somewhat spotty coverage).

 To compare the speeds in a more practical way, a 2-hour long movie would take approximately 6 minutes to download on the current 4G network.
 Once 5G is established, it will take approximately 3.6 seconds to download a full-length movie!

 The last time mobile carriers upgraded their mobile networks we got an explosion of mobile applications and streaming services.
 As this technology develops we should see another boom in how we use our devices, especially in the Internet of Things.

 2) Artificial Intelligence and Machine Learning

-So, why are companies invested into developing AI?
+So, why are companies invested in developing AI?
 AI is intended to give computers the ability to think, learn, and adapt without human intervention.
-In addition, machines are more precise, faster, and don’t have the emotional rationale that can impair, or guide, human judgement.
+In addition, machines are more precise, faster, and don’t have the emotional rationale that can impair, or guide, human judgment.
 Imagine a world where robotic doctors can assist in, or even perform surgery, leading to reduced risks of accidents and death.